maxhougas/dicom/README.md

 # DICOM
 DICOM parser in C
--More than half of the code (by lines) is procedurally generated!
+- More than half of the code (by lines) is procedurally generated!

 [toc](#table-of-contents)